Double Vision

 It was someone else entirely, a whole other guy!

-He had dark hair, sure, but it was a thinner texture and the lump on his nose looked more rounded than Will’s.
+He had dark hair, sure, but it was a thinner texture and the lump on his nose looked more rounded than Lim’s.
 He leaned his head to one side, taking this new guy in.
-He was narrower in the shoulders too, and had a thinner face, kind of angular… Will blinked a few times while the dust settled.
+He was narrower in the shoulders too, and had a thinner face, kind of angular… Lim blinked a few times while the dust settled.
 His eyes came into focus.
-The train had passed by and the subtle sounds of the nature thicket returned.
+The train had passed and the subtle sounds of nature in the thicket returned.

-“Yes, I do!
-I’ve lived there for two years.”
+“Yeah, I do!
+I’ve lived there for a year now.”

 “We pass each other all the time!
-You never notice me.”
+You never look up.”

 “No, we don’t!”